AG7GN/pmon/README.md

-# Hampi scripts supporting PMON - An Independent Pactor/Winlink Monitor For The Raspberry Pi
+# Hampi scripts supporting PMON - An Independent Pactor/Winlink Monitor for the Raspberry Pi

 Version 20191020